 Getting to La Rosière from the Airport

-You can hire a car but you’re unlikely to use your vehicle in the resort so the most convenient way is by private transfer –GVA Transfers do private transfers from Geneva Airport.
-Public bus is cheaper but takes much longer and is less flexible.
-Altibus has a handful of direct services between La Rosiere and the airports at weekends (mostly on Saturday) but there are more buses from the airports to Bourg St Maurice.
-You can then complete the 20km journey to la Rosière or Les Eucherts by local bus on the T12 line (between 50 and 90 minutes) or by taxi (about 30 mins).
+You can hire a car but you’re unlikely to use your vehicle in the resort so the most convenient way is by private transfer – Alps2Alps and Ski-Lifts do private transfers from all the surrounding airports are are easy to book online.
+Altibus runs a public bus service between the nearby airports and La Rosiere.
+This is cheaper than a private transfer for an individual or small group but takes much longer (usually you have to change at Bourg St Maurice) and there are only a handful of departure times to choose from on most days.
+If you have to change at Bourg St Maurice, you complete the 20km journey to la Rosière or Les Eucherts by local bus on the T12 line.
 For further details see the Altbus and MobiSavoie/Savoie Express websites.

 Getting to La Rosière by Train